bartificer/programming-by-stealth/docs/pbs66.md

 });
 ```

-If you load this page in a browser you can remind yourself how standard HTML5 form validation presents itself.
+If you load this page in a browser, you can remind yourself how standard HTML5 form validation presents itself.

 ### Always-on Bootstrap Validation Styles

-Back in instalment 39 we learned that HTML5 provides us with two CSS pseudo-classes that we can use to style form elements depending on their validity, i.e. invalid form elements have the pseudo-class `:invalid`, and valid ones get `:valid`.
+Back in [instalment 39](https://pbs.bartificer.net/pbs39), we learned that HTML5 provides us with two CSS pseudo-classes that we can use to style form elements depending on their validity, i.e. invalid form elements have the pseudo-class `:invalid`, and valid ones get `:valid`.

 Unsurprisingly, Bootstrap has built-in styling for form validation states.
 Like with other opinionated Bootstrap styling, you have to opt into these styles by adding the class `.was-validated` to the form.